datsc/Markov-Chain-Monte-Carlo/README.txt

 This directory will soon have all the codes used in the Dwarfed Masses project to simulate and estimate the mass of a dwarf galaxy interacting with the Milky Way.
 The list is given below.

-For the moment it just has the main bash script for MCMC, the statistics code calculating chi-squared and the velocity dispersion code.
+For the moment it just has the main bash script for MCMC, the statistics code calculating chi-squared and the velocity dispersion code, the surface brightness (density) calculation code, and a couple of the analysis scripts to used in the end cleaning up data.

 The data can be accessed here: http://vo.aip.de/dwarfedmasses/